Common Core Lessons and Books –

 think these books are absolute treasures, just remarkable.
 For a single teacher especially, it just pulls everything together.
 The magazine can take the place of a team of teachers. — Susan Neun, English Chair, Lahser High School, Bloomfield Hills School District, Bloomfield Hills, MI

-FREE Common Core Aligned Lesson Plans with Each Volume of NEXUS
+FREE and FEE Common Core Aligned Lesson Plans with Each Volume of NEXUS

 – Downloadable Quizzes and Tests in the NEXUS Store

 eed to write a pop quiz in a pinch?
-You can download one from the NEXUS Store before the bell rings.
+You can download one from the NEXUS Store before the bell rings (coming soon).

 Student Resources that Not Only Engage, but Inspire